 Flat is the new tomorrow in the UK construction market.
 With the latest industry figures predicting no growth until 2014 and margins taking the strain, how can contractors adapt to succeed in the challenging UK construction market?

 - Optimising cash and working capital management - leading performers are critically analysing their cash flow on a weekly basis, and making strategic improvements in Days Payable Outstanding in the supply chain, improving Days Sales Outstanding and managing retentions.
+Download our paper exploring how contractors can achieve fast, yet sustainable improvements in working capital, whilst also supporting the wider supply chain.

 - Supply chain resilience - through rigorous assessments of sub-contractors’ risk profiles, implementing procedures that provide early warnings of failure and undertaking pre-emptive remedial action.